dinhsonhai132/MercuryLang/README.md

 /* for loop in range */

-FOR i IN 1 TO 10 DO PRINT i;
+FOR i IN 1 TO 10 DO PRINT i END;

 ```